888 stories

 20. Leeds United – 93 points in 2019/20

-Here, we look at the 20 best teams in Championship history based on points total.
-Some are recent, others were some time ago.
-All were fantastic football teams.
+Here, we take a closer look at the 20 best teams in Championship history based on points total.
+The rest never stood a chance.

-After missing out on the playoffs in 2018-19, Leeds made sure there was no such risk in 2019-20 by racking up 93 points under Marcelo Bielsa.
+After coming unstuck in the Play-Offs in 2018-19, Leeds made sure there was no such risk the following season by racking up 93 points under Marcelo Bielsa.

 The football was breath-taking throughout, led by 16 goals from Patrick Bamford.

-Relegated from the Premier League in the prior season, Burnley broke from normal protocol and decided to not fire their manager.
+Relegated from the Premier League the season before, Burnley broke from normal protocol and decided to not fire their manager.

-The decision paid dividends, with Sean Dyche guiding the Clarets back to the topflight with a dominant 2015-16 campaign.
+The decision paid dividends, with Sean Dyche guiding the Clarets back to the top-flight with a dominant campaign.

 Like Burnley, Newcastle stuck with Rafa Benitez despite suffering relegation.